Future of the Royal Air Force: Envoy IV

 In September 2021, it was announced that the four BAe 146 aircraft operated by No. 32 Squadron primarily in the Command Support Air Transport role would be withdrawn by the end of March 2022.
 In February 2022, it was announced they would be replaced by a pair of Dassault Falcon 900LX.
 The aircraft would be known as the Envoy IV and would initially be operated under a joint civilian / military operation.
-The aircraft will receive a package of defensive systems and military communications for use by RAF personnel, but will be civilian registered for two years up to 2024, with civilian flight crews, during which period RAF crews would be trained, with a view to the aircraft subsequently being transferred to the military register after 2024 and operated wholly by military crews.
+The aircraft will receive a package of defensive systems and military communications for use by RAF personnel, but will be civilian registered until 2026, with civilian flight crews, during which period RAF crews would be trained, with a view to the aircraft subsequently being transferred to the military register from July 2026 and operated wholly by military crews.